siavashoutadi/backstage-deploy/README.md

 set +o allexport
 ```

-Now it is time to run the image using docker compose.
+Now it is time to run the image using docker compose using command below.

 ```bash
 ./tasks docker-up
 ```

-After testing the docker can be stopped by.
+After testing the docker can be stopped by following command.

 ```bash
 ./tasks docker-down